pakyow/pakyow/pakyow-ui/README.md

 # PakyowUI

-Modern, realtime UIs for Pakyow apps, without moving to the client.
+Modern, live-updating UIs for Pakyow apps, without moving to the client.

 ## Rationale

-We wanted a way to build modern apps in a traditional backend-driven manner while still reaping the benefits of realtime UIs.
-Current approaches to realtime UIs *replace* backend-driven architecture rather than *extend* it.
+We wanted a way to build modern apps in a traditional backend-driven manner while still reaping the benefits of modern, live updating UIs.
+The existing approaches to building these modern UIs replace backend-driven architecture rather than extending it.

-PakyowUI is a layer on top of a traditional architecture rather than a new architecture unto itself.
-This means that Pakyow apps are still accessible and fully usable in cases where realtime isn't supported (e.g. in the absence of websockets, Javascript, etc).
+Instead of replacing traditional architecture, PakyowUI provides a layer on top of it.
+This allows Pakyow apps to remain accessible and fully usable in scenarios where real-time isn't supported (e.g. in the absence of WebSockets, JavaScript, etc).

-PakyowUI stays true to the fundamental nature of the web.
-It offers **realtime as progressive enhancement**.
-It allows for any aspect of a website or web app realtime, without any additional work by the developer.
+In doing so, PakyowUI stays true to the fundamental nature of the web.
+It aims to be the real-time web expressed as progressive enhancement.
+It allows for any aspect of a website or web app to be updated in real-time, without any additional work by the developer.

 ## Overview